2002 Ph.D., Near Eastern Languages and Cultures, University of California, Los Angeles

 1984 B.A., Art History, Smith College

-Lynn Dodd is an Associate Professor of the Practice of Religion and Spatial Sciences in the Dornsife College of Letters, Arts and Sciences at the University of Southern California.
+Lynn Dodd is a Professor of the Practice of Religion and Spatial Sciences in the Dornsife College of Letters, Arts and Sciences at the University of Southern California.

 Her research centers on archaeology and society (why the past matters) and ancient innovation and social change (material reflections of new ideas).
 She is particularly interested in the ways that beliefs about places and things make a difference, whether in Ancient Egypt and the Near East or in Native American landscapes in coastal California.
 As Curator of USC’s Archaeology Research Center, she is engaged in technical material studies, excavation publication projects, and the integration of extended reality in research, conservation, and public communication.

 - Kenan Tepe Excavations (Tigris River, Turkey)

 - Israeli Palestinian Archaeology Working Group (Co-organizer)

 She has served as the Director of the Interdisciplinary Archaeology Undergraduate Major (2017-2018) and as a USC Dornsife Distinguished Faculty Fellow (2011-2013).

 She is the recipient of the ASOR Charles Harris Award (2018), the ASOR Membership Service Award (2015), the Open Archaeology Prize 2009, and the USC/Andrew W. Mellon Foundation Mentoring Award (2007).

 Her recent publications include: